Jerwins/notes/_posts/2024-07-06-Honda-City-2024-Elegant-Edition-Initial-Impressions.md

 Pic from the first day.
 Our parking spot is very tight, especially going through the gate.
 After putting some protectors in the side pillar and gate, we managed to park it without any scratches or dents.
 Took a decent 20 minutes at night.

-**Incident during trip:**
+**The incident during the trip:**

 We took a 600 KM trip to Tuticorin from Chennai and visited my in-laws.
 Not even one close call happened.
 We decided to go down south the next day, to visit another family.
-Our car was slowly going at 20 kmph in traffic and all of a sudden a biker with multiple 25kg rice bags on top of tank rammed into our car on the rear side door and dented it upon seeing a police officer.
+Our car was slowing going at 20 kmph in traffic and all of a sudden a biker with multiple 25kg rice bags on top of the petrol tank rammed into our car on the rear side door and dented it upon seeing a police officer.
 The police officer laughed and went off.
 I called people at Honda at 9 AM even though their work starts at 10 am.
 They were responsive and I sent pictures to the body shop crew.
 They told me it should cost about 8-9k (part).
 With labor, it cost more but it was covered under insurance.

 ![](https://i.imgur.com/kRYDAH7.jpg)